GegicInMyPegic/Python-reverse-shell/README.md

 <h1>Python Reverse Shell</h1>
 <p>A Python-based reverse shell with file transfer capabilities.</p>

-  <h2>⚠️ Disclaimer</h2>
-	<p>This project is for educational and authorized testing purposes only.
-Unauthorized use of this tool is illegal.
-The author is not responsible for any misuse.</p>

   <h2>Features</h2>
 	<ul>
         <li>✅ <strong>Device Selection</strong> – Lists available devices to connect to.</li>